 The first person to contact for a refill is the health care provider who originally gave you the prescription.
 If that is not possible, you can contact the Student Health Center or the Counseling Center for a referral to a local provider.
 No responsible provider will refill your prescription without meeting with you for an initial evaluation, so if you have not left enough time to connect with a provider before your prescription runs out, your last option may be an emergency room visit to stabilize your condition and obtain a short-term “bridge” prescription to sustain you until you can connect with appropriate ongoing services.

 If you are on medication, don't wait until your prescription has almost run out to arrange for a refill.
 Think ahead.
-Excellent psychiatric services are available to students in the greater DC area, and a Counseling Center counselor will be glad to help you connect with them.
+Excellent psychiatric services are available to students in the greater DC area, and a Counseling Center clinician will be glad to help you connect with them.
 In many cases, insurance can help with the cost.

 What if I can’t afford the cost of mental health services?

-A Counseling Center counselor can help you find the most affordable services possible.
+A Counseling Center clinician can help you find the most affordable services possible.
 There are many different ways to manage the cost of your mental health treatment: for example, you can see a provider who is “preferred” by your plan; you can go to a provider or clinic with a sliding fee scale; you can get treatment at a training clinic; you can change your health plan to one with better or different coverage (in some cases); you can generate extra income to help pay for the costs; you can obtain support from others (e.g., parents) who may be able to help with the costs; you can take time off from school for concentrated mental health treatment so that you can return later, better able to manage the demands and responsibilities of being a student.
-A Counseling Center counselor can help you explore all your options and decide what to do.
+A Counseling Center clinician can help you explore all your options and decide what to do.